Voice Agent Performance: Metrics, Challenges, and How to Improve It

 Voice Agent Latency

-Latency is the most visible metric to users.
-Responses must arrive quickly enough to keep the conversation feeling natural.
-Measuring latency as an average is misleading; what matters is the distribution.
-An agent that responds in 1.2 seconds for half of users (p50) but takes more than seven seconds for the slowest 10 percent (p90 and p99) creates an inconsistent and frustrating experience.
+Measuring latency as an average is misleading.
+What matters is the distribution.
 To improve reliability, teams should focus on optimizing latency so that both typical and worst-case responses meet acceptable thresholds.

 Voice Agent Accuracy

-Accuracy is equally fundamental.
 At the ASR layer, accuracy is measured by Word Error Rate (WER).
 At the NLU layer, intent classification should be measured by precision and recall.
-Voice agents must also be accurate in the execution of tasks, a voice agent can achieve a low WER but still misclassify user intent, leading to failed conversations.
-For example, correctly transcribing “transfer funds” but mapping it to the wrong intent breaks the interaction just as much as a recognition error.
-Accuracy gaps directly affect customer trust.
-If a financial services agent misinterprets “transfer funds” as “transferred phones,” the user immediately loses confidence.
+But here's the trap: a voice agent can achieve a low WER but still misclassify user intent completely.

 Prompt Adherence